qaavi/qaavi.github.io/_posts/2017-12-31-Adding-Disqus-to-Jekyll.md

 permalink: 2017/12/31/adding_disqus_to_jekyll/
 comments: true
 categories: jekyll update
-tags: jekyll 3.6.2 disqus _config.yml minima blog github-pages
+tags: jekyll 3.6.2 disqus _config.yml minima blog github-pages github
 description: This post is about adding DISQUS to Jekyll v.3.6.2
 ---

-I recently setup a Jekyll based blog, and was integrating DISQUS into it.
+I recently setup a [Jekyll] based blog, and was integrating DISQUS into it.
 Most of the blogs on Internet, and even DISQUS documentation itself was not updated, so thought to write the steps so that others save time.